bohendo/blog-content/diary/kareri-lake.md

 *On our way back down, we found a little man-made cave decorated with a small metal Shivji decoration.
 Notice how there's some dirty-looking snow flowing down from top of the glacier.
 There was an avalanche recently!
 This was a different glacier than the one we could have climbed if we had better gear/training but it's still a bit of a wake up call.
 We sat here for a bit, declared victory with a J, and enjoyed some delicious spicy peanut namkeen (salty snack).*

 ![Bath](/ipfs/QmZUZxCDJpQLnzdNNJNRvfbTQ1bT1Zp2cMRsWTW5sAfT5V)
 *When we got back to camp, Chumun asked me to film him bathing in Kareri lake.
 I accidentally filmed my hand for the first half but I captured the second half at least.
-When I told Chumun that I messed up he accepted it with grace & no sign of anger or annoyance.*
+When I told Chumun that I messed up, I was relieved that he accepted the bad news with grace and, amazingly, no sign of annoyance.*

 ![Landslide](/ipfs/QmVkzmw4UCgppp37pxbWQ17ZE8GuBhJS5dy2NNBpNcyCmx)
-*It started sprinkling so Shantanu & I were going to seek shelter near the temple but then the rain stopped so we wandered up a little further.
+*It started sprinkling so Shantanu & I were going to seek shelter near the temple with a red-roof but then the rain stopped so we wandered up a little further.
 We ended up in what looked like a landslide zone & the rain started to pick up again so we decided it's time to head back & seek shelter in our tent.*

 I borrowed Shantanu's copy of Osho's Orange Book & read the first quarter while we were laying in the tent waiting for the rain to pass.
 At a high level, his meditation practice mirrors what I've learned elsewhere from Headspace, Sam Harris, etc: that meditation isn't just another process that runs in your brain.
 Rather, it's learning to observe the processes that are running without getting sucked into & consumed by them.
-A lot like the `top` command line tool.
+A lot like Linux's `top` command line tool.
 Osho seems to place a big emphasis on catharsis eg breathing chaotically & expressing anger/sadness/whatever you're repressing.
 I don't really get the catharsis thing, maybe because I'm not repressing anything.
-Maybe because I'm repressing it very effectively.
+Maybe because I'm repressing it too effectively.
 Idk, I took a nap & Shantanu woke me up when the sun was setting.

-We sat around the much less crowded fire & enjoyed a dinner of dal chawal.
+We sat around the not-so-crowded fire & enjoyed a dinner of dal chawal.
 Chumun Bhai sat with me & showed off a bunch of cool pictures on his phone:
 - A pic of him with a sheep's head after he slaughtered it, this wasn't his first time beheading a sheep though.
 - A portrait of a guy who got kicked in the face by a horse & had one of the horse shoe nails cut into his forehead.
 Another pic of Chumun giving him stitches & cleaning his wound high up in the mountains & far away from civilization.
 Chumun might have saved this guy's life, I felt safer to be travelling with him after seeing proof of his medical training.
 - A video of him breaking into a frozen pond with an ice axe & taking 11 dips underwater because he promised a girl he would.
 This video was what we were hoping to recreate earlier today when I accidentally filmed my hand.
 Oops.

-There was a beautiful full-moonrise this evening a couple hours after sunset.
+There was a beautiful full-moon-rise this evening a couple hours after sunset.

 ### Day 4
 **Monday, March 30, 2021**